 Do the programs have to be implemented with fidelity?
 [Back to top]

 Fidelity is most commonly defined as the degree to which a program or method is implemented in the manner in which it is designed to be implemented.
-When implementing the SAAF and SAAF-T programs, it is strongly recommended that core components, highlighted in training, be implemented with fidelity.
+When implementing the SAAF and SAAF-T programs, it is strongly recommended that core components, highlighted in training, are implemented with fidelity.
 However, technical assistance is available to guide sites that may want to adapt certain elements of the program to meet specific needs of their target groups.

 Are fidelity instruments available?
 [Back to top]